mr-bt/manager.README/README.md

 ### Quirks While Working

-At work, my approach with the unique combination of a few quirks:
+At work, my approach with a unique combination of a few quirks:

 - **Always-On:** I'm known for being all-in and always-on.
 I don't expect you to follow my example, and I recommend that you don't.
 That's just how I work best.
 Please note that you might receive messages from me over the weekends, late at night, or on holidays.
 It's just me being ON all the time.
 Please know that I don't expect responses during these times.